 At all of our locations, all visitors and support people accompanying our patients are screened for COVID-19 symptoms and have their temperature checked when they arrive.
 People who have a temperature greater than 100 degrees Fahrenheit and those who show signs of illness are not permitted to enter.

-All visitors must wear a mask while at our locations, must wash or sanitize hands frequently, and must stay with the patient unless directed otherwise by our staff.
+All visitors must wear a mask while at our locations, must wash or sanitize hands frequently, and must stay with the patient at all times unless directed otherwise by our staff.

 Visitors under the age of 18 are not permitted at this time.
 Visitors over the age of 69 are discouraged due to the increased risks associated with COVID-19 infections in this age group.